ebouteillon/freesound-audio-tagging-2019/README.md

 - [Training VGG16 model](code/training-vgg16.ipynb)
 - [Inference kernel](code/inference-kernel.ipynb)

-You can also find resulting weights of CNN-model-1 and VGG-16 training in [weights directory](weights)
+You can also find resulting weights of CNN-model-1 and VGG-16 training in [weights directory](weights).
+Note [git-lfs](https://git-lfs.github.com/) might be required to download them using git.

 ## Audio Data Preprocessing